PolyCortex/polydodo/README.md

 ## How it works

-Polydodo is composed of two client apps, a web one and a mobile one, through which the user can interact.
-These clients are not complementary but are alternatives to one another.
-Each of these clients uses the same local server which hosts the automatic sleep stages classification algorithm.

 The web client allows the user to upload a data file acquired using an OpenBCI board and then presents him a detailed and personalized analysis of his sleep.
 Additionally, this client will further detail the process by which we come to classify sleep in stages and offer a review of this process.
 OpenBCI boards must be configured via OpenBCI GUI and data must be saved on a SD card (Cyton only) or through a session file.

-On the other hand, the mobile client offers a tool that can be used on a regular basis.
-Unlike the web application, this app can save sleep sequences for later consultation and display the aggregated results of several nights of sleep on a dashboard.
-Also, it will guide the user from the installation of the electrodes to the end of his data acquisition.
+On the other hand, the mobile client is a prototype for a tool that could be used on a regular basis.
+Unlike the web application, this app could save sleep sequences for later consultation and display the aggregated results of several nights of sleep on a dashboard.

-Finally, both these clients use a local HTTP server that is easy to install.
-This server is hosted locally so that your data is not sent over the internet.
-Biosignal data are sensitive and this is our way to promise you security.
+Finally, both these clients use a local HTTP server that hosts the automatic sleep stages classification algorithm.
+This server is easy to install and is  hosted locally so that your data is not sent over the internet.
+This ensure more security for sensitive data like biosignals.
 <p align="center">
   <br>
   <img alt="General architecture of the project" src="https://github.com/PolyCortex/polydodo/wiki/img/general_architecture_small.png">